If you have dyed your beautiful hair but are afraid of swimming in the pool because of chlorine, that can cause damage to your hair color.

 But there are some things you can do to keep your dye looking fresh for longer.

-Let’s find out the precaution which you can take for protecting colored hair from chlorine.
+Let’s find out the precautions you can take to protect colored hair from chlorine.

 How To Protect Colored Hair From Chlorine